12 Best Online Transcription Jobs for Beginners

 Note: I won't sugarcoat anything in this article.
 I'll only share my honest opinion about the websites.
 I haven't used any of these websites yet, so my opinion is based purely on my research.

-Important Things That You Must Know About Online Transcription Jobs
+Important Things That You Must Know About Online Transcription Jobs As a Beginner

 - First of all, transcribing doesn't pay well in most cases.
 The average person doesn't have the required typing speed or the skill to do these jobs really fast.
 You also have to worry about your accuracy because a website will kick you out if you are inaccurate most of the time.
 In short, it is an uphill battle that you will struggle to win.

 - You will run into issues with editors in some cases.
 The editors will not always rate you fairly always.
 Editors are human, and sometimes they make mistakes.
 Some editors are simply too inexperienced to be editors.
 I know it is unfair, but disputing an editor's rating will not help in all cases.
 Unless it is clearly unfair, I don't recommend disputing a rating.